By continuing to use this site, you agree to the use of cookies in accordance with our privacy policy.

 • Music Industry

-If you are applying to one of the following majors, an audition is not required, but strongly encouraged:
+If you are applying to music B.S. or music industry, an audition is not required, but strongly encouraged.

-Important: If you choose not to submit an audition for composition or music B.S., please carefully review the required application materials for these programs below to ensure your submission is complete.
+Important: If you choose not to submit an audition for music B.S. or music industry, please carefully review the required application materials for this program below to ensure your submission is complete.

 Audition and Program Requirements